-Being widowed is emotionally difficult to say the least.
+Being widowed is emotionally difficult, to say the least.
 But it can also be financially confusing, especially when it comes to your Social Security benefits.
-If you’ve been widowed, here’s what you need to know about Social Security survior benefits.
+If you’ve been widowed, here’s what you need to know about Social Security survivor benefits.

 How does my spouse earn Social Security benefits?

 The Social Security Administration structures it in the form of “credits.”
 A worker can earn up to four credits per year, one for every $1,160 in gross income that they earn.
 You can earn a maximum of forty credits.
 A worker who has been working full time for ten years will generally have earned all forty credits.

 Does my spouse need to have earned all forty credits for me to receive benefits?